unicode-org/icu4x/utils/zerovec/design_doc.md

     - Cannot switch formats based on the needs of the client (e.g., small data vs fast lookup)
     - Serde can be derived in addition to rkyv, but it produces a different runtime type than the zero-copy type
     - The archived structures are not Serde-compatible, so Serde cannot be easily used to add additional formats
+2. More flexibility around the data validation lifecycle
+    - Using rkyv without bytecheck is `unsafe` with untrusted data (such as with the dynamically loaded data needed by ICU4X)
+    - ZeroVec requires comparatively little deserialization-time validation, depending on the exact types being deserialized
-2. More difficult to perform incremental, field-by-field, struct-by-struct migration
+3. More difficult to perform incremental, field-by-field, struct-by-struct migration
-3. Limited support for data overrides (mixing owned runtime data with borrowed static data)
+4. Limited support for data overrides (mixing owned runtime data with borrowed static data)
-4. Abstrating away endianness and alignment makes it easier to reason about safety
+5. Abstrating away endianness and alignment makes it easier to reason about safety
-5. Little-endian and big-endian require different data files, meaning that the flag to toggle between them also needs to percolate through the data system
+6. Little-endian and big-endian require different data files, meaning that the flag to toggle between them also needs to percolate through the data system

 Relative to `rkyv`, the primary limitation of `zerovec` is its inability to produce data aligned to anything other than 1 byte; i.e., there is no way for it to represent something like `&[u32]`.
 However, we have [benchmarked](https://github.com/unicode-org/icu4x/pull/1391) that for single-element read operations, the performance impact of an unaligned read is minimal.
 See [this issue](https://github.com/unicode-org/icu4x/issues/1426#issuecomment-1045043829) for a discussion of options in situations where alignment has a measurable performance benefit (perhaps vectorized operations like matrix multiplication).